piegamesde/BlockMap/README.md

-# BlockMap – A Minecraft 1.13-1.15 world viewer
+# BlockMap – A Minecraft 1.16 world viewer

 [![Build Status](https://github.com/Minecraft-Technik-Wiki/BlockMap/workflows/Build/badge.svg)](https://github.com/Minecraft-Technik-Wiki/BlockMap/actions)

 <img src="icon/blockmap-256.png" width=150/>

-*This started as fork of [TMCMR](https://github.com/TOGoS/TMCMR), but has been almost completely rewritten due to the update.
-If you want something stable that works with 1.12 and before worlds, go check it out.*

 ## Features:

+- Beautiful, realistic renders
 - Really fast (>700 chunks/s on my system)
 - Works with huge worlds
 - Works on servers
 - Rendering scale: 1 pixel : 1 block
 - An interactive GUI viewer made with JavaFX
-- Pins on the map show additional information like players and villages
+- Pins on the map show points of interest like players, generated structures and villages
 - Different color maps and shaders that highlight exactly what you are looking for (including an underground caves and an ocean ground view)
 - A command line interface to render your worlds from scripts
 - The core rendering code as library to use in your own projects (releasing soon™)
-- Gamma corrected rendering
-- Works with 1.13+ worlds (currently: up to 1.15.
-Rudimentary 1.16 support on the master branch)
+- Works with 1.16 worlds (with limited support down to 1.13)

 ## Gallery